simonme42/pred_tair_env/README.md

 # pred_tair_env
-A neural Network based environment to train a DRL Agent on controlling a HVAC system
+An environment to train a deep Reinforcement Learning Agent on controlling a HVAC system.
+System dynamics are represented by neural Networks, which are trained on a Dataset of the building.